clarkhtse/filtercake.github.io/_posts/2015-01-13-resilient-os-x-partition-scheme-and-backup-strategy.md

 Computers cannot be trusted.
 Everything will break down the very minute you can use it the least.
 Knowing that I will be operational again within an hour, whatever happens, let's me sleep much better at night.
 Knowing that all my data and all the history of stuff I made over the years is safe: priceless.

 You might find that this partion-and-recovering thing is too much for you.
 You might be okay with watching status bars for two days when your system crashes.
-But for god's sake, to be able to at least do that, puh-lease start having a real backup strategy.
+But for god's sake, to be able to at least do *that*, please start having a real backup strategy.

 Did I mention that Time Machine is built in and all you need to do is plugging in an external hard drive?